 When do you put a bath bomb in?

-There is no hard and fast rule here but I would avoid putting the common bath bomb in the bath before the water.
+There is no hard and fast rule here on how to use bath melts but I would avoid putting the common bath bomb in the bath before the water.
 It is going to be a disappointing experience!
+So what’s the point of a bath bomb?

 The ideal time to place the bath bomb in the water is once the tub is filled to your desired depth.
 Placing it in whilst the water is still running, is OK, and in some cases, may assist in the mix, but certainly some of the fun is watching it fizz.